|

 the help of both public subsidies as well as financing from the European Social Fund, must

-be clarified.
 The taxation on labour must be reduced by increasing other

 taxes.
 To achieve the best employment effects, the reduction of the taxation on labour

 must in particular be directed towards low and average paid employees.
-The difference in the level between earned income taxation

 and capital (income) taxation must be reduced, so that the temptation to change from